RcCola2112/TuyPureFlow/README.md

 Responsive design for various phone screen sizes

-Web Application Interface (For Distributors/Admins)
+Web Application Interface (For Distributors/Admins and also consumers)

 Dashboard with quick stats (orders, inventory, deliveries)